Google the search term ‘public speaking anxiety’ and you’ll be greeted by a torrent of articles.

-It makes sense that the way to change the way we experience things is to change our perceptions which of course starts with changing our thoughts.
+It makes sense that the way to change the way we experience things is to change our perceptions.
+This of course, starts with changing our thoughts.

-Just because you believe you feel more nervous than others when presenting does not mean that there is something wrong with you.
+Just because you believe you feel more nervous than others does not mean that there is something wrong with you.

-‘What will I do if they ask me a question I don’t know the answer to?’
+‘What will I do if someone asks me a question I don’t know the answer to?’

 Where are those thoughts coming from?